Why Plan Your Estate?

 Because you need a third party to assess capacity and because you need to be certain that the formal legal requirements are followed, it can be risky to prepare and execute legal documents on your own without representation by an attorney.

 One simple way you can reduce estate taxes or shelter assets in order to achieve Medi-Cal eligibility is to give some or all of your estate to your children (or anyone else) during their lives in the form of gifts.
 Certain rules apply, however.
 There is no actual limit on how much you may give during your lifetime.
-But if you give any individual more than $12,000 (in 2008), you must file a gift tax return reporting the gift to the IRS.
-Also, the amount above $12,000 will be counted against a $1 million lifetime tax exclusion for gifts.
-Each dollar of gift above $1 million reduces the amount that can be transferred tax-free in your estate.
+But if you give any individual more than $17,000 (in 2023), you must file a gift tax return reporting the gift to the IRS.
+Also, the amount above $17,000 will be counted against your federal estate tax exemption.

-The $12,000 figure is an exclusion from the gift tax reporting requirement.
-You may give $12,000 to each of your children, their spouses, and your grandchildren (or to anyone else you choose) each year without reporting these gifts to the IRS.
+The $17,000 figure is an exclusion from the gift tax reporting requirement.
+You may give $17,000 to each of your children, their spouses, and your grandchildren (or to anyone else you choose) each year without reporting these gifts to the IRS.
 In addition, if you’re married, your spouse can duplicate these gifts.
-For example, a married couple with four children can give away up to $96,000 in 2008 with no gift tax implications.
+For example, a married couple with four children can give away up to $136,000 in 2023 with no gift tax implications.
 In addition, the gifts will not count as taxable income to your children (although the earnings on the gifts if they are invested will be taxed).
-For more on gifting, see Gifts to Grandchildren.
+For more on gifting, see Gifts to Grandchildren

 Charitable Gift Annuities